tari-project/triptych/README.md

 The underlying [curve library](https://crates.io/crates/curve25519-dalek) chooses an arithmetic backend based on CPU feature detection.
 Using a nightly compiler broadens the backend set, and may provide better performance.
-Note that nightly compilers after `nightly-2024-02-04` will [not work](https://github.com/dalek-cryptography/curve25519-dalek/issues/618).
-You can examine performance using the benchmarks: either `cargo bench` or `cargo +nightly-2024-02-04 bench`.
+You can examine performance using the benchmarks: either `cargo bench` or `cargo +nightly bench`.

 Proofs support a custom serialization format designed to be efficient and canonical.
-This functionality has an associated fuzzer that can be run using a nightly compiler: `cargo +nightly-2024-02-04 fuzz run proofs`.
+This functionality has an associated fuzzer that can be run using a nightly compiler: `cargo +nightly fuzz run proofs`.

 ## Warning